theonej/theonej.github.io/index.md

 title: Outcome Based Framework for Software Delivery
 ---
 # Outcome Based Framework for Software Delivery

+*If you want to build a ship, don't drum up the men to gather wood, divide the work, and give orders.
+Instead, teach them to yearn for the vast and endless sea.*

+— *Antoine de Saint-Exupéry*

+---

 I have been working lately with several geographically dispersed teams working on a large, distributed system for providing test execution environments at scale.